russellkelly/BGPFlowspecPolicyManager/README.md

 Option 2:
 ---------

-There is an option to restrt the Exabgp and sflow-RT processes by running the script below.
+There is an option to restart the Exabgp and sflow-RT processes from within the container by running the script below.
 Follow the steps below.

         ssh flowspec@localhost -p 2022      (password is flowspec) ./RestartContainerServices.sh

-This can also be executed directly from host machine
+This can also be executed directly from the host machine

         docker exec flowspec-container bash /home/flowspec/RestartContainerServices.sh